 Picnic shelters, a playground, volleyball court, basketball court and ping pong table are available for use for guests when covid-19 restrictions are lifted.

 If you like to camp, that’s also available at Kings Mountain State Park.
-There are 15 equestrian campsites for $12/night per site.
-There are 115 standard camping sites with electricity and water and 10 tent sites without water and electricity.
+There are 15 equestrian campsites, 115 standard camping sites with electricity and water, and 10 tent sites without water and electricity.
 The park can accommodate RVs up to 40 feet as well.
-For groups of up to 30 people, the primitive camping site serves them well as there is water and toilets nearby.
+For groups of up to 30 people, the primitive camping site serves them well, as there is water and toilets nearby.

 There is a small fee to enter the state park.
 If you have a State Park Passport, then it’s free.